-4. Inventories and Prepaid Items
+5. Inventories and Prepaid Items

-All inventories are valued at cost using the first-in/first-out (FIFO) method.
+Inventories in governmental funds consist of expendable supplies held for consumption.
+All inventories are valued at cost using the first-in/first-out (FIFO) method, which approximates the market value.
 Inventories of governmental funds are recorded as expenditures when consumed rather than when purchased.
 Inventories in proprietary funds are valued at cost by the weighted average method.
 The average cost is recorded as an expense at the time items are consumed.